UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ## Add staple precursors

+We added the scaffold precursor strands by giving them in the constructor for `Design`, but now the `Design` is created, so we cannot call the constructor again.

-To add staples, we call `design.add_strand`.
+To add staples, we use the method `design.add_strand`.
 In general, modifying an existing design should always be done through methods rather than modifying the fields directly, although it is safe to access the fields read-only.

 ```python
 def create_design():